 If you have been accused of intentionally possession, receiving, or distributing child pornography, you will need an experienced Virginia federal child pornography lawyer who knows how to deal with federal prosecutors to aggressively defend your case or derail erroneous allegations.

-Thomas Soldan and Karin Riley Porter understand the uniqueness of every case and strongly urge anyone who is facing such charges to call for a free, initial consultation.
+Karin Riley Porter understands the uniqueness of every case and strongly urge anyone who is facing such charges to call for a free, initial consultation.